-For most server side work, use actions and offload the boilerplate code to Gadget.
+For most server side work, Actions should be preferred over routes to offload your boilerplate code to Gadget.

 HTTP routes